 Ms. Peterson commented that she felt that the consulting group had a very good grasp on the fact that this is a citizen driven document and they did a good job of indicating that in their commentary.
 Ms. Peterson stated that there was reference to an index but the index was not there.
 She also stated that on page four there was reference to the management plans that the Town had ordered back in 2014-2015, however those documents should be considered outdated and were not acted upon for several reasons.
 Ms. Peterson also commented that in the document it discusses how important the advisory issue of the C.P.R.
-Commission is to the Parks and Rec Department as well as to the Board of Selectmen, however, she found no reference to the Open Space Committee must be advisory to the Town departments just as the C.P.R.
+Commission is to the Parks and Rec Department as well as to the Board of Selectmen, however, she found no reference to the Open Space Committee and its importance.
+She believes somewhere in the document it should be recognized that the Open Space Committee must be advisory to the Town departments just as the C.P.R.
 Commission is to the Parks and Rec Department.